shmorri/docs-casa-prod/docs/source/developer/authn-methods/authn-logic.md

 Once your script is enabled in the oxTrust UI, you can test it for authentication purposes.
 Casa application is agnostic about the flow itself, so there is no extra work to try your script than creating an authentication request passing `casa` as acr value.

-Obviously, you may have to create by hand some entries simulating enrolled credentials (unless you have your plugin for credentials enrollment ready).
+Obviously, you may have to manually create some entries simulating enrolled credentials (unless you have your plugin for credentials enrollment ready).
 Actually, to code the plugin you need [such simulated data](./credentials-management.md#credentials-retrieval) at a very early stage of the development.

 ## Linking plugin and authentication method

-Despite the authentication method is enabled in the Gluu Server, it won't be shown in the "enabled methods" section of Gluu Casa [dashboard](../../administration/admin-console.md#enabled-methods).
+Although the authentication method is enabled in the Gluu Server, it won't be shown in the "enabled methods" section of Gluu Casa [dashboard](../../administration/admin-console.md#enabled-methods).
 For it to appear there should be at least one plugin implementing enrollment logic for such method.
 Also, it may take a little while for the method to appear if it has been just enabled in the oxTrust UI.

 Once both the script is enabled and at least one plugin installed, a new row will appear in the enabled methods page of admin dashboard showing the respective ACR.
 Tick the row and select the plugin you created in the selection list and finally hit `Save`.
 This means you can have several candidate plugins to handle enrollment.